czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - Engineering teamwork inexorably involves social and ethical factors

   - Team success depends on a combination of technical skills, interpersonal skills, and methodological skills
-    - The interpersonal skillset includes communication, organization, leadership, team-building, coping, negotiation, and decision-making
+    - The interpersonal skill set includes communication, organization, leadership, team-building, coping, negotiation, and decision-making
     - Good leadership is essential for team success, and emotional intelligence is essential for good leadership

   - Interpersonal skills may govern our professional advancement